rencheckyoself/motion-planning-in-ROS/README.md

 - To determine if a sampled node is inside the buffer zone, calculate that shortest distance to each line segment and compare it to the desired buffer distance.
 - To determine if an edge between two nodes is

+### Grids

+Another method of descretizing a continuous environment is told build an occupancy grid based on the known information.
+For this implementation everything inside an obstacle or within a certain distance away from the obstacle is classified as impassable.
+This can then be used to create a cost map of 0 for the unoccupied cells or infinity for the impassable ones.
+However, depending on the application, the occupancy grid data can be used to create a non-binary cost map to more accurately reflect the environment.

+The benefit of using a grid is that it is able to easily break up an known area, this descretization may cause a loss in map features if the resolution is too low (the cells are too large).
+The resolution can always be increased to capture finer details, but at the cost of more computational time required.

+### A*/Theta* Search
+The A* search algorithm is the genesis of most of the heuristic based search methods.
+It is commonly used because it is complete (a solution will be found, if one exists) and it is optimal (given the heuristic).
+A* fits under the best-first search category as at each step in the process the search algorithm will always choose to step toward the best available based on the cost function and the heuristic.
+When applying A* search to navigation, each increment of the search is limited to evaluating the connected neighbors of a a node and, as a result, the path generated often jagged and requires smoothing to obtain a usable/driveable path; this is the problem Theta* solves.
+Theta* is classified as an Any-Anlge planner and follows a nearly identical structure as A*, but is not constrained by only connecting immediate neighbors.
+The Theta* algorithm relies on determining line of sight between two points and using this information the algorithm can connect more than just immediate neighbors.

+This search was used on the PRM representation, but could also be applied to the grid.

+### LPA*/D* Lite
+Lifelong Planning A* and D* Lite are iterative heuristic based search methods and are design to efficiently replan for a changing/unknown environment.
+LPA* will always maintain the optimal path between a given start and end point, and for the first iteration will perform very similarly to an A* search.
+However, once a change in the map is detected, the LPA* algorithm is able to used the results of the previous search to replan without fully starting from scratch.
+D* Lite is an extension of LPA* to adapt the algorithm to a moving robot.

+D* Lite will always maintain the optimal path between the goal and the robots current location.
+As the robot travels, its sensors provide information to update the known map.
+Similarly to LPA*, it leverages previous information to efficiently replan until a new path is found.

+Because these algorithms require a map that can be updated, these algorithms were applied using the grid.

+### Potential Fields
+The potential fields planning method is powerful because it supports planning in a continuous environment, so no need to use a PRM or grid to traverse from the start to the finish.
+This method simulates "magnetic" forces that act on the robot in order to traverse the environment.
+The goal location acts as an attractive force, always pulling the robot towards it.
+Then each obstacle acts as a repulsive force that pushes the robot away if it comes to close to the obstacle.
+These "forces" are used to generate a velocity vector for how the robot should move.
+For sparse environments, the simple version of potential fields works well after tuning the parameters.
+However if there is a dense region of obstacles the repulsive forces can cause the robot to become stuck in a local minimum and extra logic needs to be implemented for escaping.

+### MPPI Control
+This control algorithm is an iterative approach to determining a sequence of commands that allow the robot to complete a task as defined by a provided cost function.
+It accomplishes this by planning for a sequence of controls then randomly and proportionally perturbing the sequence based on the quality of the perturbation.
+After the perturbations are incorporated the robot is issued the first command in the control sequence and the process is repeated.
+Like other optimal control algorithms, this one also requires a well formed cost function to define the desired behavior as well as properly tuning the parameters.

 ## References and Resources

 - LaValle, Steven M. Planning algorithms.
-Cambridge university press, 2006.
+Cambridge University press, 2006.

 - Choset, Howie M., et al. Principles of robot motion: theory, algorithms, and implementation.
 MIT press, 2005.

 - Latombe, Lydia E. Kavraki Jean-Claude. ”Probabilistic Roadmaps for Robot Path Planning.”
-Prati- cal motion planning in robotics: current aproaches and future challenges (1998): 33-53.
+Practical motion planning in robotics: current aproaches and future challenges (1998): 33-53.

 - Daniel, Kenny, et al. ”Theta*: Any-angle path planning on grids.”
-Journal of Artificial In- telligence Research 39 (2010): 533-579.
+Journal of Artificial Intelligence Research 39 (2010): 533-579.

 - Koenig, Sven, and Maxim Likhachev. ”Fast replanning for navigation in unknown terrain.”
 IEEE Transactions on Robotics 21.3 (2005): 354-363.

 - Williams, Grady, Andrew Aldrich, and Evangelos Theodorou.
 "Model predictive path integral control using covariance variable importance sampling." arXiv preprint arXiv:1509.01149 (2015).